Tutor system and Individual Training Plans (ITP)

 Individual Training Plans

-The purpose of the individual training plan (ITP) is to provide an overview of all aspects of training for each trainee, and to provide appropriate guidance to allow optimum development through the three years of the programme.
+The purpose of the individual training plan (ITP) is to provide an overview of all aspects of training for each trainee, and to provide appropriate guidance to allow optimum development across the duration of the programme.
 This system of progress review is a collaborative exercise between the trainee and their individual tutors.
 It is important to emphasise that the individual training plan is not a formal ‘examined’ evaluative procedure but, instead, allows a considered discussion of progress in all domains that relate to training.
 The aim is for both the trainee and tutors to communicate openly and to agree on the best way forward to meet each individual trainee’s needs in the forthcoming year.
 Regular review is not only good practice and helpful to trainees, it also satisfies university and employer expectations for review.

-The ITP process requires at least two meetings per year but meetings can be as frequent as is agreed to be useful.
+Additional ITP meetings can be arranged and can beas frequent as is agreed to be useful.
 To ensure that students are supported effectively, failure in one of the assessments deemed to be summative will also result in a formal review of academic progress being undertaken.
 This will usually be done by scheduling an additional ITP meeting where these issues can be discussed and the training plan adjusted accordingly.
 If possible both individual tutors should be present for all ITPs.
 At times, due to part-time working and scheduling difficulties, it is not possible for both tutors to attend the ITP.
 In such cases, the tutor who is unable to attend the ITP should still review progress with the trainee.
 It is expected that both tutors are present for at least one ITP per year.

 It is anticipated that issues in training evolve through the three years.
 For example, trainees’ goals are likely to be more exploratory (‘wider’) during the first year, and focus down to areas of special interest and career planning by the third year.
 It is the role of the tutors to help focus on appropriate goals, and strategies to meet these goals, in order to facilitate developmental progress.